robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-mentor-materials.md

 Suggested dialogue for mentors:

-You completed Activity 9.2 of the self-directed study materials ‘Understanding the evidence' in relation to pupil grouping and homework ahead of this topic.
+You completed Activity 9.2 of the self-directed study materials ‘Understanding the evidence’ in relation to pupil grouping and homework ahead of this topic.
 Let’s discuss your response to the questions to check your understanding of that material.

 In what different ways could you group pupils?